 "This will easily add a lot of variety to your weekly meals, as you can try out different vegetables to get some different flavors."

-Consider roasting your vegetables in different spices to add more flavour and keep things exciting!
+Consider roasting your vegetables in different spices to add more flavor and keep things exciting!

 Lexi Davidson is the founder and author of Lexi's Clean Kitchen.
 When it comes to meal prep, she advises to stay organized, avoid overwhelm and to just have fun with it.